 Step Off!
 Magazine: So as you got older, you and your Mom actually progressively moved closer and closer to East County.
 East County has this reputation of being where all the rednecks and white supremacist element congregate in the county.
 Was there any sort of culture shock moving out to East County and going to school out there?
 Because it’s not always blatantly in your face but, when you see it you see it.

 Step Off!
-Magazine: The Chrch, the buisness you were running recently closed down actually, which served as an event space, art gallery, store front, recording studio, production services, business services and office space.
-Tell us how how you became the President and co-founder of the Chrch here in Barrio Logan; and for our readers that may be unfamiliar can you tell us what the Chrch was and the origins of how you came to found the found the space?
+Magazine: The Chrch, the business you were running recently closed down actually, which served as an event space, art gallery, storefront, recording studio, production services, business services, and office space.
+Tell us how you became the President and co-founder of the Chrch here in Barrio Logan, and for our readers that may be unfamiliar can you tell us what the Chrch was and the origins of how you came to found the space?

 Real J. Wallace: The Chrch is still there but it’s in a different state, right now we have one of the other founders in Texas right now opening up the Chrch.
 I’m still out here so less projects are going to be us together as the Chrch, and I’m going to be running the studio which is almost like a sister company of the Chrch.
 We had a program in 2012 called Break Bread TV out of Platt College, I was an emcee looking for a studio to record at and they were willing to let me record for free if I was part of the program.
 Because the students needed someone to record, they needed to work with artists so I gave them an opportunity to work with me and do a few albums.
 So we did that for like two years, then we linked up with Frank Luna who does most of the editing on the Chrch videos and we kind of combined his production company and Break Bread TV and we opened up the Chrch.
 That’s who we were, this is the Chrch, art is our religion, we’re going to use this place to congregate all the videographers, photographers, artists, the folk singers, the people that do voice-overs and we’re going to put them all in the same room and give them the tools that they need to water their talents and we did that for like three years.
 I’m not sure what’s going to happen next with the Chrch, I might go out to Texas; but right now the focus in the Holyfield.

 Step Off!
-Magazine: The Chrch served as springboard for many people,in fact just down the street Beat Box Records actually use to be part of The Chrch and rented out space in the store’s early days.
-How does it feel to be platform for artists of different mediums in San Diego to use your store as platform to serve as a spring board for their careers?
+Magazine: The Chrch served as a springboard for many people, in fact just down the street Beat Box Records actually use to be part of The Chrch and rented out space in the store’s early days.
+How does it feel to be a platform for artists of different mediums in San Diego to use your store as a platform to serve as a springboard for their careers?

 Step Off!
 Magazine: Now you actually recently released a short film called Spiritualized which debuted at FiveSpace here in San Diego.
 What can you tell us about the film and what was the catalyst that inspired you go out and shoot a short film?